Join 11,000+ other food lovers enjoying weekly recipes.

 • large onion, diced

-• virgin olive oil, heated until almost smoking (grapeseed oil works well too)
+• virgin olive oil, heated until almost smoking (any neutral flavored oil)

 How to make Spicy Korean Salad – Morkovcha